*SPOILER ALERT! *

 That

-didn’t stop the young man from walking out.
-“I suppose I’ll have to call Father
+didn’t stop Ian from walking out.
+“I suppose I’ll have to call Father on that

 Eena

-completely alone.
+left completely alone.
 It was something that seldom happened.
-She wondered if her
+She wondered if

-best friend had realized he was less ready to spend time with her than he had thought.
+her best friend had decided he was not ready to spend time with her, even

-He had been doing so well, though, acting like his old, goofy self.
-Maybe they
+though he had succeeded at acting like his old, goofy self.
+Maybe they were

-were both crazy to think their relationship could slip back to “just friends”
+both crazy to think their relationship could slip back into “just friends”

 overnight.
 Maybe time apart was more vital than either wanted to admit.